“Find work. Earn money,” the Steady app promises.

 The mission of Steady is to help people find jobs, increase their income, and plan for a financially stable future.
 The app’s slogan is “Building A Better Financial Future For The Global Workforce.”

 How does it plan to build that better financial future?

-Steady connects you with flexible job and gig opportunities, and (if you want) also gives you financial advice and presents potentially money-saving offers.
+Steady connects you with flexible job and gig opportunities.
+And (if you want), it also gives you financial advice and money-saving offers.

 The Steady App Origin Story

-Steady began in 2017, when Adam Roseman (one of the founders) saw that his father did not have enough retirement savings to support himself after retirement.
-He was in need for a part-time job.
+Steady began in 2017, when Adam Roseman (one of the founders) saw that his father didn’t have enough retirement savings to support himself.
+He needed a part-time job.

 So, Roseman helped him out finding work that met his needs, availability, and interests.
 Roseman also realized that his father’s situation was pretty common, but the process of individually sourcing and vetting work opportunities was incredibly tedious.